-Energy and matter are two very important quantities when physics is concerned.
-These concepts hold a very important place in fields of physics, theory of relativity, astronomy, cosmology, astrophysics and stellar evolution.
-It is extremely crucial to have a solid understanding on these concepts in order to excel in any of those fields.
-In this article, we are going to discuss what matter is and what energy is, their definitions, their similarities, examples for each, their similarities and finally their differences.
+Energy and matter are two very important quantities in physics.
+These concepts hold a very important place in the fields of physics, theory of relativity, astronomy, cosmology, astrophysics and stellar evolution.
+It is extremely crucial to have a solid understanding of these concepts in order to excel in any of those fields.

-What is the difference between matter and energy?
+What is the Difference Between Energy and Matter?